-Pictures in the oder they appear:
+Pictures in the oder they appear: 2, 6, 1 5, 3, 5

-matters most
+Pursue what matters most

 At FamilyLife, we get it.

 Every home is full of moments scattered and sacred, heartpounding and hilarious, messy and marvelous.

 But we believe God's Word has real wisdom for real families.
 We help your family push through the days that are hectic and heart-wrenching-to come together in spite of the hard.